The Egg, Albany: Structure

+The structure was built over the course of 12 years, and was the final facility completed as part of the Empire State Plaza.
+Originally slated to take two years to build, the numerous arcs and complicated design features required uniquely delicate surveying and careful implementation, causing the project to take longer.
+It debuted to the public on Memorial Day in May 1978.
+Construction supervisor John Byron noted that the spherical shape was designed to bring people closer together, in contrast to traditional proscenium theaters that are generally square in orientation.

 The Egg is slightly inclined, and has a small pedestal on which it appears to sit.
 In fact, the building is held by a stem that goes down six stories into the Plaza.
 Attached to this stem is a concrete girdle that surrounds The Egg, enabling it to retain its shape and transmitting its weight to the pedestal.
 The building's organic shape reflects Nelson Rockefeller's original goal of architectural design that uses the fine artistic elements of sculpture.

 The Egg houses two theaters, the 450-seat Lewis A. Swyer Theatre and the 982-seat Kitty Carlisle Hart Theatre.

+Programming

+In April 1978, the Empire State Youth Theatre Institute became the first resident company.
+Two years later, The Egg launched its first slate of full cultural programming, with a 10-month season of theatre, dance and other performing arts presentations.

+In March 1980, Capital Repertory Theatre debuted at The Egg, with a production of George M. Cohan's The Tavern, starring Court Miller, Sofia Landon Geier, Patricia Charbonneau and Steve Hytner.

-It draws many performing acts to Albany, including music, dance, and traditional stage presentations.
-The Ellen Sinopoli Dance Company, a modern dance performing arts group, has been the resident company at the Egg for 28 years.
+Since 1990, the Ellen Sinopoli Dance Company, a modern dance performing arts group, has been a resident company.
+The Egg is also the summer home of the Ajkun Ballet Theatre, a New York City based professional company, since 2000.

+The venue draws many performing acts to Albany, including music, dance, and traditional stage presentations.